-Under our Rackspace Technology, Inc. 2020 Equity Incentive Plan (the "2020 Incentive Plan"), we are permitted to grant awards of non-qualified stock options, incentive (qualified) stock options, stock appreciation rights ("SARs"), restricted stock, restricted stock units ("RSUs"), and other stock-based awards.
+Under the 2020 Incentive Plan, we are permitted to grant awards of non-qualified stock options, incentive (qualified) stock options, stock appreciation rights ("SARs"), restricted stock, restricted stock units ("RSUs"), and other stock-based awards.
 The 2020 Incentive Plan is designed to align the interests of our management team with our stockholders.
 Prior to our initial public offering in August 2020 ("IPO"), stock-based awards were made under our Equity Incentive Plan (the "2017 Incentive Plan").
 As of the consummation of our IPO, the 2017 Incentive Plan was terminated, except as it relates to outstanding awards, and any remaining shares reserved for future grants under the 2017 Incentive Plan were released.